matthiasrichter/AliceO2/Framework/Core/COOKBOOK.md

 ## Notes:
 usage of DataRefUtils to get payload size and headers

+Workflow stuck:
+- check if some processes in the workflow have an ERROR state, inspect log by clicking on the process in the GUI

 ## Troubleshooting and Debugging
 Always look in the message summary after terminating the DPL driver app, all messages with severity ERROR and above are summarized there